LordAshes/TaleSpire-BeyondLinkViaChrome/README.md

 There are two mode of using this plugin: Basic and Advanced.

-Basic Mode involves using this to update the current HP, max HP, AC, used HD and total HD on minis.
+Basic Mode involves using this to update the current HP, max HP, AC, used HD and total HD, initiative and Speed on minis.

 Advanced Mode involves also using the plugin, in conjunction with the Dice Selection Plugin, to make rolls.

 ### Basic Mode